 Your information is stored on secure systems within Bank premises and with providers of secure information storage (including cloud storage providers).

-We may transfer or allow the transfer of information about you and your products and services with us to our service providers and other organisations outside the European Economic Area (EEA), but only if they agree to act solely on our instructions and protect your information to the same standard that applies in the EEA.
-In the event of Brexit, the United Kingdom may be outside the EEA but we will ensure that the protections referred to below apply to any such transfers from the EEA to the United Kingdom.
+We may transfer or allow the transfer of information about you and your products and services with us to our service providers and other organisations outside the European Economic Area (EEA), but only if they agree to act solely on our instructions and protect your information to essentially the same standard that applies in the EEA.

-For example, we may process payments using third parties (including other financial institutions such as banks and the worldwide payments system operated by the SWIFT organisation) if, for example, you make a foreign payment.
+For example, we may process payments using third parties (including other financial institutions such as banks and the worldwide payments system operated by the SWIFT organisation) if you make a foreign payment.
 Those external organisations may process and store your personal information abroad and may disclose it to foreign authorities to help them in their fight against crime and terrorism.

-Some of our service providers, for example IT, telecommunication, credit reference agencies, payment processors, custodians and providers of administration services, tracing agents and contractors are based outside of the EEA.
-Where we authorise the processing/ transfer of your personal information outside of the EEA, we require your personal information to be protected to at least Irish standards and include the following data protection transfer mechanisms:
+Some of our offices as well as our service providers (such as IT service providers, telecommunication providers, credit reference agencies, payment processors, custodians, providers of administration services and tracing agents), contractors and other third parties or entities used in connection with your products and services may be based outside of the EEA.
+Where we authorise the processing/transfer of your personal information outside of the EEA, we require your personal information to be protected to at least Irish standards and include the following data protection transfer mechanisms:

-- A copy of the Binding Corporate Rules of First Data (one of the Bank’s payment processors) is available on request.
+- Binding Corporate Rules.
+A copy of the Binding Corporate Rules for those organisations who use them (such as First Data (one of the Bank’s payment processors) or Mastercard) are available on request.

-- 11. How to exercise your information rights (including the right to object)
+- 12. How to exercise your information rights (including the right to object):

 Providing and holding personal information comes with significant rights on your part and significant obligations on ours.
 You have several rights in relation to how we use your information.
 If you make your request electronically, we will, where possible, provide the relevant information electronically unless you ask us otherwise: